camunda/camunda-docs-static/optimize/content/technical-guide/authorization/index.md

   }
 }
 ```
-With this defined, only users who are members of the provided group, can access Optimize.
+With this defined, only users who are members of the provided group can access Optimize.

 # Manually handle users